 What about the Supremacy Clause?

+You may be asking if the 2018 Farm Bill supersedes state law under the Supremacy Clause and establishes that CBD is legal in Texas.
 The Supremacy Clause in our Constitution provides that, “[t]his Constitution, and the Laws of the United States which shall be made in Pursuance thereof … shall be the supreme Law of the Land.
 Sounds simple, right?
 Many people are under the mistaken assumption that Supremacy Clause means that federal law trumps all and that it will always defeat state law.
 This not true: the Tenth Amendment to the Constitution reserves to the States “[t]he powers not delegated to the United States by the Constitution, nor prohibited by it…”

-Before we jump in to dissecting those clauses, we have a disclaimer for you: There is an entire body of case law spanning over two hundred years reviewing the tension between the Supremacy Clause and the Tenth Amendment and adjudicating which prevails under the doctrine of preemption.
+Before we jump into dissecting those clauses, we have a disclaimer for you: There is an entire body of case law spanning over two hundred years reviewing the tension between the Supremacy Clause and the Tenth Amendment and adjudicating which prevails under the doctrine of preemption.
 This is a subject area that many noted legal scholars disagree on and a difficult area of law in which to make predictions.
 It is an incredibly complex area of law and to sufficiently cover it would require much more than the article summation provided here.
 However, we will do our best to provide you with a foundational understanding of why the Supremacy clause doesn’t always trump state law and why it likely won’t impact the Texas laws discussed above.

 What is Preemption?